 When I was younger I remember my sister had one of these small “hourglasses.”
 An hourglass is a small glass container that is filled with some material such as sand.
 It is used to measure time, and when you turn it upside down, it will usually take an hour for the sand to fall down into the bottom.

-My sister’s wasn’t truly an hourglass, because a true hourglass should take approximately one hour for the sand to fall down into the bottom.
+My sister’s “hourglass” wasn’t truly an hourglass, because a true hourglass should take approximately one hour for the sand to fall down into the bottom.
 Instead, my sister’s only took about 5 minutes.
-But I still call it an hourglass, because a 5-minute glass sounds sorta silly.

 I mention the old hourglass, because the second we were born something happened in our life: An hourglass was turned from one side to another, and the sand started to slowly fall down into the bottom.
-God alone knows when our last sand grain will fall down, and death will come.
-But we have no idea when that will be.
-But make no mistake, the sand grains in your hourglass are falling even as you read this right now.
+God alone knows when our last grain of sand will fall down, and our last breath leaves our body.
+We have no idea when that will be, but make no mistake, the sand grains in your hourglass are falling even as you read this article right now.
 Eventually, the last sand grain will fall, and your life on Earth will be over.

 Yep, there is no doubt about it, I am dying right now, and so are you.
 Granted, it may be a slow process that takes several years, or even several decades, but we are progressing to that point nonetheless.
 Some will die sooner, others later, but we are all dying right now.